-If you are thinking about applying to The University of Tennessee, the fee for the application costs $50.
+If you are thinking about applying to The University of Tennessee, the application fee is $50.

 The University of Tennessee does not offer early decision but does offer early action.

-The Early Action deadline is November 1, which is coming up fast!
+🗓️ The Early Action deadline is November 1.
 The University of Tennessee will release EA admissions decisions no later than December 15.

-The University of Tennessee accepts about 86% of early action applicants and 78% all applicants for all deadlines.
-Last year, The University of Tennessee admitted 15,897 of the 18,553 who applied early action.
+The University of Tennessee accepts approximately 86% of early action applicants and 75% all applicants for all deadlines.
+In 2021, The University of Tennessee admitted 15,897 of the 18,553 who applied early action.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are they consider most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis the admissions factors where you stand out.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.

 |Academic GPA||Very Important|